-It's extremely simple to use, you just need to make sure the cameras and the PC that is running the software are in the same network and the tool automatically looks for compatible devices.
+It's straightforward to use.
+You just need to make sure the IP cameras and the PC running the software are in the same network in your video surveillance system, and the tool automatically looks for compatible devices.

 Before starting, make sure the cameras and the PC are in the same network.

-- Check if the cameras were found and listed
+- Check if the IP cameras were found and listed;

 Right-click brings the menu.

-Here are some tips to fix problems related to the software.
+Here are some tips to fix problems related to the software and IP cameras.

 Let's take a look at the common errors when the software is not working.

-If the Foscam IP camera tool won’t detect the IP cameras you need to check the basics first.
-Things related to physical connection for example.
+If the software doesn't detect the IP cameras, you need to check the basics first.
+Things related to the IP camera physical connection, for example.

 Make sure you have checked the following:

-- The UTP (network) cable connection to the camera
+- The UTP (network) cable connection to the IP camera

 - If the UTP cable is in good condition